reinderien/blockhood/makingof.md

     Path ID: 21231
     Size:    73240 bytes

-Do a binary export of that file and it gets us something that appears to be a densely-packed serialized C# object.
+Do a binary export of that file and it gets us something that appears to be a 32-bit-aligned serialized C# object.
+The strings are UTF-8-encoded, which is particularly important for the text in international languages.

 The type assembly can be loaded in [DotPeek](https://www.jetbrains.com/decompiler).
 The class of interest is: